Firefighters in Greece have discovered the bodies of 18 people in an area with a major wildfire

 Alexandroupolis is near the border with Turkey, along a route often taken by people fleeing poverty and conflict in the Middle East, Asia and Africa and seeking to enter the European Union.

-“We mourn their loss ... (and) the destruction of nature, (and) we are saddened by our inability to avert it,” she said in a statement.
-“We must urgently take effective initiatives to ensure that this bleak reality does not become the new normality.”
+“We must urgently take effective initiatives to ensure that this bleak reality does not become the new normality,” she said in a statement.

 Avantas, like many nearby villages and settlements, had been under evacuation orders, with push alerts in Greek and English sent to all mobile phones in the region.